P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Memory Minimum Allocation - 6.0GB (8.0GB)

-* Notes - Added Erebus and Lost Cities Immersive engineer and more.
+* Notes - An actual nightmare was had thanks to me not paying attention :(

 # Modlist